 Your next remodeling project can do more than just wake up the "wow factor" in your home.
 When you add in earth-friendly renovations, you’ll help the planet and save money on utility bills, create a safer, healthier environment for your family, and even boost your home’s appeal at resale.

 You also could get discounts on your PEMCO home insurance if you’re remodeling to add fire-resistant materials or an alarm system for security, fire, or water leaks.

-Depending on where you live, "green" can be a deciding factor for up to half of buyers, according to one home brokerage company in Portland, Ore.
-Green has gone so mainstream that it's a priority for PEMCO partner Habitat for Humanity when it builds or rehabilitates homes.
+A home brokerage company in Portland notes that, depending on where you live, “green” can be a deciding factor for up to half of buyers.
+Green construction has gone so mainstream that it’s a priority for PEMCO partner Habitat for Humanity when it rebuilds or rehabilitates homes.

-6. Green roofs or solar panels.
-Even in gray, coastal climates, making energy-smart use of your home's roof can pay off.
+Sustainable options.
+Materials such as bamboo, cork, or recycled wood reduce the environmental impact of your home renovation project.
+Explore options for green roofs or solar panels in your area.
+Even in gray coastal climates, making energy-smart use of your home’s roof can pay off.

 Share on social media